Income Tax - What is a dependent child?

 Verified 01 January 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-A child is considered dependent if he or she is in one of the following 3 situations:
+A child is considered to be dependent on you if they are in one of them of the following 3 situations:

-- He is a minor and does not receive any income
+- He is a minor and does not earn his own income

-- He is infirm, regardless of age, and cannot support him because of his disability
+- He's crippled, whatever his age, and cannot support himself because of his disability

-- It's major and attached to your tax home
+- It is of age and attached to your tax home

 Who can help me?